 Without a 301 redirect, the backlinks that the old URL accrued will not pass their value to the new one, resulting in a loss of ‘backlink equity’ and a potential decrease in search rankings for the relevant page.

 A 404 error is an HTTP status code that means a page could not be found on a server.
-This usually occurs when a page has been removed or the URL has been changed without a proper redirect in place.
-Too many 404 errors can negatively impact a site’s SEO as they create a poor user experience (search engines can give preference to websites that provide a good overall experience for their visitors).
+This error is usually encountered by users when a page has been removed or the URL has been changed without a proper redirect in place.

 Above the fold